 Leave No Trace

-You will be hiking to caves and exploring the natural environment around the Red Rock Secret Mountain Wilderness area of Coconino National Forest in Sedona, Arizona.
+You will be hiking to caves and exploring the natural environment around Red Rock Secret Mountain Wilderness areas of Coconino National Forest in Sedona, Arizona.

 Please take great care not to disturb rock formations or wildlife in any area you hike.
-Sedona is a beautiful place to visit and we have to keep it that way!
+Sedona is a beautiful place to visit and we have to keep it that way for our kids to enjoy in years to come.

 Remember and follow the 7 principles of leave no trace when hiking to caves in Sedona: